digital-asset/ex-bond-issuance/README.md

 1. Log in as **Issuer**.
 2. Choose the **Issuer Actions** tab.
-3. Click on the Issuer **role contract.**
+3. Select the **Issuer Bond** choice on the Issuer role contract.
-4. Select the **IssuerRole_Issuance** choice.
-5. Fill out the new issuance parameters:
+4. Fill out the new issuance parameters:
     *   Issue size: quantity of new bonds to be issued: e.g.:1000000
     *   Issue date: date for the issue date, e.g., today
     *   Currency: USD
     *   Denomination: bond’s value at maturity and the initial price for the bond set for the auction. e.g.: 100
-    *   Maturity date: Note that redemption of the bond will be only possible on the defined maturity date.
+    *   Maturity date: Note that redemption of a bond is usually only possible on the defined maturity date, but the application does not model this.
 At redemption the face value of the bond plus the coupon rate is paid to the buyer.
     *   Coupon rate: rate expressed in numeric value for the duration of the bond: 0.01 = 1%
-    *   Coupon Dates: Leave blank (**Note**: The application does not handle interim coupon payments.)
-6. Choose **Submit**.
+6. Choose **Okay**.

 #### Approving New Bond Issuance Request

-Once the Issuer submitted its new bind issuance request, the CSD receives a notification of the request.
+Once the Issuer submitted its new bond issuance request, the CSD receives a notification of the request.
 The CSD needs to approve the bond issuance request to issue the bonds and assign the ISIN.

 To approve: